matthiaslang/jackychess/docs/uciparameter.md

 #### Declaration
     You can set a value via Property opt.useLateMoveReductions
-## Group Experimental
-Experimental parameter used during development
-### Option TTCacheImpl
-internally.
-Only for development testing

-default value: STANDARD

-#### Declaration
-    You can set a value via Property opt.TTCacheImpl
 ## Group Extensions
 Parameter influencing the extension of the search tree
 ### Option useCheckExtension